colonelpaniccs/Daleel_GTM-Engine/README.md

 ## What It Does

 Daleel's GTM Engine continuously monitors publicly available signals across the MENA/GCC region, identifies companies exhibiting scaling behavior, scores them against a defined ICP, and surfaces prioritized accounts to your revenue team.
 No manual research required.
+Multilingual by design, with Arabic inputs handled natively.

 A signal is a cue to look closer, not something to repeat back.
 A good seller knows it should never be the copy.
 More on this in [`docs/philosophy.md`](./docs/philosophy.md).